Wiem-benj/Dashboard/README.md

 # Dashboard
-Dashboard developped with Plotly for data visualization
+An interactive Dashboard developped with Plotly for data visualization